 Since 2012, we have been working with farmers in communities around Nariño, Colombia, to create a new supply chain that pays based on quality.
 The result is an increase in unique, traceable lots and better coffee prices for farmers.
 Since its inception in 2012, the Urcunina group in the community of La Florida has grown the most in membership, volume, and quality.
 Because of these achievements, we elected to make a special decaffeinated version of their coffee processed at a plant in Colombia that uses a derivative from sugarcane to remove caffeine.
 The resulting cup is sweet and complex with notes of maple syrup, apricot, and graham cracker.

-Fast Forward$15.00 | 12 oz bag – subscription plans available from
+Fast Forward$15.00 | 12 oz bag – or subscribe and get 10% off

 In Fast Forward, we offer similar coffees from different harvest periods, making it easy to enjoy fresh coffees throughout the year.
 And Fast Forward allows us to evolve by working with emerging coffee projects.